 “All right, I’m feeling a sharp pain in my chest.
 Did she have heart problems before she passed, perhaps a heart attack?
 Ah, I feel she passed quickly.”

 “Oh, I’m sorry, dear, but she’s with me now, she says she’s fine now, and she sends her love … Sherina, are you OK, love?”

 (750 words) Readers of this blog may have noticed a certain psychic/spiritual theme to many stories.
 Well, I think I’ve always had an interest in things supernatural, but recently I had the opportunity to join a ‘development circle,’ so I thought I would share my experiences, for those with an interest in such things.

 Well, I’d heard the term ‘sitting for development’ and ‘development,’ but never realised what it meant.
 In a nutshell it means developing the ability to communicate with the dead!

 (1000 words) Melt the ice, that was the name of the game.
 I’d done it myself in guitar classes.
-Go round the circle, getting everyone in turn to say why they wanted to learn the guitar and what they hoped to achieve.
+Go around the circle, getting everyone, in turn, to say why they wanted to learn the guitar and what they hoped to achieve.
 This was a bit different though.
 We had to say why we wanted … Continue reading Is There Anybody There?